R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## I disabled all mods and now I cannot re-enable them <a href="#disabled-mods" id="disabled-mods"></a>

-Go to your [`Titanfall2` directory.](troubleshooting.md#game-location) From there go to the `R2Northstar` and delete `enabledmods.json`.
+Go to your [`Titanfall2` directory.](troubleshooting.md#game-location) From there go to the `R2Northstar` folder and delete `enabledmods.json`.
 This file stores information about which mods are enabled and disabled.
 By deleting this file Northstar will fall back to the default (all mods enabled) and re-create the file appropriately.

 ## VCRUNTIME140 Not found <a href="#vcruntime" id="vcruntime"></a>